-- Go before 10 am for the best shot avoiding crowds.
+- Go before 10 am for the best shot of avoiding crowds.

 - Set aside at least 90 minutes for the visit.

-- The more natural light the better (sunset is great, nights should be avoided).
+- The more natural light, the better (sunset is great, but nights should be avoided).

-- Print out your tickets if you can as smartphone copies can be hard to scan in the sun.
+- Print out your Sagrada Familia tickets if you can, as smartphone copies are hard to scan in the sun.

 - Sit in the pews for at least 15 minutes to see the colours change as the sun moves.

-- Avoid weekends if possible, the crowds are a nightmare!
+- Avoid weekends if possible; the crowds at this church in Barcelona are a nightmare!

 - You can grab a perfect selfie angle on the escalator at the Calle Marina metro exit.

-- iPhone users: change to the ‘chrome’ photo setting to really capture the colours of light.
+- iPhone users: change to the ‘chrome’ photo filter to truly capture the colours of light.